 - Create ‘articles of association’ – the rules about how the company will run, as agreed by all shareholders and directors

 - Register for corporation tax within 3 months of starting business

-Registering at Companies House
+Registering a business at Companies House

 Limited companies must register at Companies House.
 The cost of business registration with Companies House depends whether you complete it online or by post, or if you require a same-day service.
 This must be completed before registering for corporation tax and requires the following: